Digital-Tech-KKHS/game-design-team/README.md

 # Hand in checklist:
 - [ ] I have a working program
+- [ ] Game can be run from the "Windows" folder
 - [ ] My program works on my end user's computer
 - [ ] My code is PEP 8 compliant hand has informative comments
 - [ ] There are multiple commits to this repo showing itterative development